KULeuven-Diepenbeek/appdev-course/content/android/fragments.md

     android:layout_height="0dp" />
 ```

 As with activities, they need their own Java/Kotlin class, so make sure to add the needed classes.
 (Rightclick, new -> Fragment -> Blank, this automatically creates the layout file.
 If your fragment is called `FirstFragment`, the layout file will be `fragement_first`).
-The gray `<fragment/>` box indicates just _a ssection_ of the activity that will be **replaced** as fragments get swapped in and out!
+The gray `<fragment/>` box indicates just _a section_ of the activity that will be **replaced** as fragments get swapped in and out!
 That means we don't need to (re)create an entire activity, and the fragment can be re-used.

 In the simplest possible form, the fragment companion class looks like this: